 Ongoing costs typically involve maintenance and support of the archive once built, whether on premises or in the cloud.
 Although given the static nature of most archives, in contrast to applications in production use, and the consolidated nature of a proper archive in terms of a single archiving application, these costs should be low.
 Other ongoing costs include the cost of storage or other infrastructure on which the archive resides.
 These costs should also be low given the usage patterns, particularly in a cloud or SAAS archive.

 Data archiving in healthcare is a complex topic, but offers many benefits for the organization that embraces it as standard practice.
 Key to navigating the data archiving process is choosing a vendor with the right mix of core capability, experience, relevant technology to not only successfully complete individual archiving projects with good customer service and responsiveness but also to help you as a healthcare IT organization do your part in ensuring the initiatives success in terms of quality, timeliness, and cost.
 Two Point, with 30 years of experience–and literally thousands of satisfied customers–is well positioned to do just that.
-We can be reached at email@example.com or at 800-276-4689.
+For more information or a demo email us at firstname.lastname@example.org or call 800-276-4689.